bonnici/advent-of-code-ts/README.md

 Each solution is implemented as a subclass of the `Solver` class, which provides some shared functionality (e.g. logging and progress bars) and a standard interface to implement.
 The `InputParser` static functions can be used to perform various manipulations of the input files.

+TODO
+* replace TSLint with ESLint or whatever is recommended now
+* add prettier